jmandel/interop-2019-nprms/ehi-export.md

 (e.g., if a third party is trying to guide patients toward the export functoinality in a variety of portals).
 This was a clear challenge for anyone trying to identify the "Transmit to a third party" features of a patient portal in the MU2 timeframe.
-* Managing physical media takes access out of the realm of modern convenience and consumer experience.
+* Managing physical media would take access outside the realm of modern, convenient consumer experiences
 * Managing files may be challenging on many patient devices (e.g., mobile phones), and some files may be best suited for off-device storage (e.g., in the cloud).
 API connectivity ensures that patients can have a seamless experience for accessing